-Maximize Your Training Efforts
+Maximise Your Training Efforts

-The word "maximally" is to emphasize that we are lifting a weight, we should maximize the effort we put into it.
+The word "maximally" is to emphasise that we are lifting a weight, we should maximise the effort we put into it.
 All too often, I see members in a health club using minimum effort to lift a weight.
 To give you an example, I will illustrate something you have probably witnessed before.
 Remember the guy that you saw in front of the mirror doing a biceps curl?
 Do you remember how he was bouncing the weight up and down?
 No regard to form and technique.
 Just doing them as fast as he could.
 That, my friend, is training minimally.

 Train Maximally, not Minimally!